Master's Program - Sociology of Education

 The thesis is the central component of the program.
 All students spend about two semesters working closely with a faculty advisor to write a substantial thesis.
 The thesis could include original research that employs quantitative or qualitative methodology or could be a critical and synthetic review of research in an area of the student's interest.

 The program makes extensive use of course offerings beyond Steinhardt, particularly those of NYU's nationally ranked Department of Sociology (Graduate School of Arts and Science) and of the Wagner School of Public Service.
-Additionally, students can incorporate global opportunities into their course sequence to gain comparative perspectives on the U.S. education system.
-Sample course schedules are available here.
+Additionally, students can incorporate global opportunities into their course sequence to gain comparative perspectives on the US education system.
+See sample course schedules.

 Graduates of the master's program are well-equipped to pursue careers in research and evaluation, education policy, government agencies, and youth and community service organizations.
 Many are also well-equipped to pursue and succeed in doctoral-level work in the sociology of education or a related field.